 Immunotherapy, also called biological therapy, is a type of treatment that uses the body's own immune system to fight cancer.
 The therapy mainly consists of stimulating the immune system to help it do its job more effectively.
+It can also involve adding things to your immune system, such as man-made proteins.
 Immunotherapy is a fairly new way to fight colorectal cancer.
 Many of these treatments are still being evaluated in clinical trials.

 Types of Immunotherapy

 Biological Response Modifiers -- These substances do not directly destroy the cancer, but they are able to trigger the immune system to indirectly affect tumors.
 Biological response modifiers include cytokines (chemicals produced by cells to instruct other cells) such as interferons and interleukins.
 This strategy involves giving larger amounts of these substances by injection or infusion in the hope of stimulating the cells of the immune system to act more effectively.

 Tumor Vaccines-- Researchers are developing vaccines that may encourage the immune system to better recognize cancer cells.
 These would, in theory, work in a similar way as vaccines for measles, mumps, and other infections.
 The difference in cancer treatment is that vaccines are used after someone has cancer, and not to prevent the disease.
 The vaccines would be given to prevent the cancer from returning or to get the body to reject tumors.
 There are also ongoing studies involving possible vaccines to prevent breast and prostate cancers.
 Using vaccines for tumors is much more difficult than preventing a viral infection.